geek-kb/k8s_security/docs/attack_vectors/container_escape.md

 '
 ```

+---

 ## Conclusion

 You successfully escaped the container by:

 1. Deploying a privileged pod with `hostPID: true`.
-2. Mounting the host’s root filesystem.
+2. Using `nsenter` to join the host’s namespaces.
-3. Adding a root user to `/etc/passwd`.
+3. Adding a root user to the host.
-4. Using `chroot` or `nsenter` to fully break out of container isolation.
+4. Gaining an interactive root shell on the host.

 To learn how to prevent container escape vulnerabilities, refer to the mitigation guide: